dkooll/terraform-azurerm-storageaccount/README.md

 ## Features

-- ability to create multiple storage accounts
+- Ability to create multiple storage accounts
-- support for multiple shares, tables, containers and queues on each storage account
+- Support for multiple shares, tables, containers and queues on each storage account
-- advanced threat protection can be enabled
+- Advanced threat protection can be enabled
-- ability to test different integrations using terratest
+- Ability to test different integrations using terratest

 The below examples shows the usage and available features when consuming the module.